akhilben/angular-awesome/README.md

 <br />

 ### 3. Unsubscribe observables
-When you subscribe to observables, make sure to unsubscribe them in the `ngOnDestroy` method.
+When you subscribe to observables, make sure to unsubscribe them in the `ngOnDestroy` method :eyes:.

 #### Why?
 If you fail to unsubscribe your observables, chances are there that **memory leaks** might happen since your observable stream is left open even after that component is destroyed.
-This will lead to uexpected behaviours and serious performance issues.
+This will lead to uexpected behaviours and serious performance issues :scream:.

 #### Solution:
 There are various ways to unsubscribe observables: